dorineT/IOT-GreenHouse/Backend_src/README.md

 ### Drivers

 From [this page](https://www.phidgets.com/docs/Language_-_Python), install the Linux (?) drivers on the Raspberry.
-If you are on another platform, install the drivers accodingly.
+If you are on another platform, install the drivers accordingly.

 ## Launch the webserver